 Design research activities and tools should be enjoyable, engaging experiences for both participant and design researcher.
 For example, journals we’ve designed at Engine have been interactive and playful for the participant.
 They are also designed to feel personal and encourage self-reflection and better articulation of thoughts, needs and desires.

 The synthesis of design research is often considered to be the magic part of the process.
 The analysis is where much of the value of our research is realised and a foundation for proposition development is built.
 This translation space is the most creative part of the process; managing the simplification of complexity and guiding data to insights and then to propositions and principles.

 Making sense of service contexts occurs through playing with the research data in many ways, such as: deconstructing, re-arranging, filtering, aggregating, prioritising, etc. It also involves constantly reframing shifting perspectives to see things in different ways, alternating from needs to propositions.
 Revisiting the initial hypothesis during synthesis helps to understand, validate or disprove initial points of view and answer the questions set through parameters.
 A designer’s ability to visualise lends itself well to making sense of data and to quickly signify meaning.

-The basic skills of a traditional researcher - having a conversation, listening, observing and investigating are not enough for effective Service Design.
-The role of researcher and designer blur, as both mind-sets should be inherent in a generalist service designer.
-Service Design researchers need to be able to plan the research, design effective research activities, and synthesise insights systematically and meaningfully to create value.
+The basic skills of a traditional researcher – the art of conversation, listening, observing and investigating are not enough for effective service design.
+The role of researcher and designer blur, as both mindsets should be inherent in a generalist service designer.
+Service design researchers need to be able to plan the research, design effective research activities, and synthesise insights systematically and meaningfully to create value.

-As Service Design researchers, we should embrace these responsibilities and newfound abilities to collaborate, guide and influence, playing a strategic and influential role in designing great services.
-It is time to measure our work not only by degree of insight, but by degree of impact on services organisations and the services they deliver.
+As service design researchers, we should embrace these responsibilities and newfound abilities to collaborate, guide and influence, playing a strategic and influential role in designing great services.
+It is time to measure our work not only by the degree of insight but also by the degree of impact we have on services organisations and the services they deliver.